NOS-Gate: Queue-Aware Streaming IDS for Consumer Gateways under Timing-Controlled Evasion: Results

 \subsection{Efficiency on CPU}

 Table~\ref{tab:eff} reports scoring cost in microseconds per window-row.
 NOS-Gate remains lightweight (mean $\approx 2.09\,\mu\text{s}$/row), comparable to the compact autoencoder and substantially faster than KitNET and TinyGRU in these runs.
 This matters because gateway cost scales with active flows and window cadence.
 A method that is expensive per window is harder to sustain without adding latency.
+All methods are timed under the same measurement protocol; we report per-row cost because gateway compute scales primarily with active flows and the fixed window cadence.